joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 > Example: _**--ar 2:1**_

-> Completed example:  **_/imagine a flock of macaws flying over a rainforest, in the style of Impressionism --ar 2:1_**
+> Completed Example:  **_/imagine a flock of macaws flying over a rainforest, in the style of Impressionism --ar 2:1_**

 <br>